georust/rinex/tutorials/config/survey/README.md

 Static surveying
 ================

-Use these scripts to get started or perform static geodetic surveys using `RINEX-Cli` and the `-c` option of the `-p` opmode.
+All these scripts are compatible with the `ppp` opmode and loaded via `-c`.
+Refer to the wiki pages and tutorial scripts for example.

 Static geodetic surveying aims at solving the coordinates of a future Reference Station, without apriori knowledge and with high precision as possible.